10.1. Multi-Class Programs And The UML

 3. Lifetime

-Lifetime is when the related objects exit and determines the relationship's persistence.
-Objects connected by a coincident lifetime relationship are created and destroyed simultaneously - one cannot exist without the other.
-The program builds the relationship when it creates the objects, and the relationship persists until it destroys them.
+Lifetime denotes the relative existence of two objects and the connecting relationship's persistence.
+A program simultaneously creates and destroys coincident objects and maintains the connecting relationship while they exist.
 Objects connected by an independent lifetime relationship are created and destroyed at different times.
 Furthermore, the program may create and destroy the relationship between the objects, without destroying either object, whenever it is convenient.
 Dependency differs from other relationships because its lifetime is always temporary.

 4. Sharing